Nuri Mert Vural

 pp.jpg

-I’m a final-year PhD student in the Department of Computer Science at the University of Toronto, advised by Murat Erdogdu, and affiliated with the Vector Institute.
-In Summer 2025, I was a research intern at the Flatiron Institute Center for Computational Mathematics, working with Alberto Bietti and Denny Wu.
-Previously, I completed an M.S. in Electrical and Electronics Engineering at Bilkent University, advised by Süleyman Kozat.
+I’m a final-year PhD student in Computer Science at the University of Toronto, advised by Murat A. Erdogdu, and affiliated with the Vector Institute.
+Previously, I completed an M.S. in Electrical and Electronics Engineering at Bilkent University, advised by Serdar Kozat.

 My research lies at the intersection of optimization and statistics.
-My PhD work focuses on the dynamics of gradient-based methods in high-dimensional settings, with an emphasis on neural network training.
-I’ve also worked on stochastic optimization, online learning, bandit algorithms, and non-convex optimization.
+My PhD work focuses on the first-order optimization methods in high-dimensional settings, with an emphasis on neural network training.
+I have also worked on stochastic optimization, online learning, bandit algorithms, and non-convex optimization.

 Email: vural (at) cs (dot) toronto (dot) edu.